suhangpro/mvcnn/README.md

 The goal of the project is to learn a general purpose descriptor for shape recognition.
 To do this we train discriminative models for shape recognition using convolutional neural networks (CNNs) where view-based shape representations are the only cues.
 Examples include line-drawings, clip art images where color is removed, or **renderings of 3D models** where there is little or no texture information present.

+If you use any part of the code from this project, please cite:

+Multi-view Convolutional Neural Networks for 3D Shape Recognition Hang Su, Subhransu Maji, Evangelos Kalogerakis, Erik Learned-Miller Proceedings of the IEEE International Conference on Computer Vision 2015 (ICCV 2015)

 ## Installation

 * install dependencies